The Decline of Western Civilization Part II: The Metal Years: Background and synopsis

-The film includes several interview segments with Darlyne Pettinicchio, an Orange County probation officer, discussing the dangers of metal culture on children, especially in taking heavy metal lyrics seriously and literally.
+The film also includes several interview segments with Darlyne Pettinicchio, an Orange County probation officer, discussing the dangers of metal culture on children, especially in taking heavy metal lyrics seriously and literally.
+Artists and fans interviewed in the film discuss particular elements of metal culture, such as the devil horn hand gesture.

-The film is well known for its many scenes featuring rock star excess.
-The scenes include:
+The film is well known for its many scenes featuring rock star excess: